Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 Today’s workplace is made up of four different generations.
 Some are rooted in more traditional values and work ethics while others are a product of the technological revolution.
-This poses a unique challenge for company leaders, especially during change management.
+This poses a unique challenge for company leaders, especially in the area of organizational behavior during change management.

 Learning how to overcome resistance to change is an inevitable part of business.
 When communication styles vary, generational stereotypes create collaborative barriers.
 Trying to bring everyone together to accomplish one goal and overcoming resistance to change can often feel like trying to mix oil with water.

 But these challenges cannot prevent businesses from adapting.
 After all, change is the only way to survive in the quickly evolving marketplace.
-Therefore, leaders must find a way to bring their employees together and overcome employee resistance to change.
+Therefore, leaders must pay attention to changes in organizational behavior, find ways to bring their employees together, and overcome employee resistance to change.

-Here are eight tips to help make your teams more agreeable and adaptable:
+Here are eight tips to help positively impact organizational behavior and foster teams that are more agreeable and adaptable:

 It’s unrealistic to assume every change you implement will be unanimously welcomed, accepted and supported by all staff members.
 You know the saying, prepare for the worst, hope for the best?
 Have a plan in place to address pushback, including positive reinforcement and consequences that are clearly communicated and understood by all staff members.

 Change requires successful collaboration, and it’s extremely difficult to get generations to work well with one another if they disagree with another's work style.
-Management can help the situation by actively looking for instances where two employees are butting heads, and intervening to help bring understanding and compromise to the situation.
+Management can help the situation by actively looking for instances where two employees are butting heads, and intervening to help bring understanding and compromise to the situation in order to promote positive organizational behavior.
 It’s also important during the hiring process to recruit individuals who support the company culture you wish to create.

 Teams work better when they understand one another on a somewhat personal level.
-To cultivate a strong company culture and foster deeper connections between employees, create opportunities for your staff to socialize that doesn’t involve work.
+To cultivate a strong company culture with beneficial organizational behavior and foster deeper connections between employees, create opportunities for your staff to socialize that doesn’t involve work.

-Happy hours, company-sponsored events and group outings and clubs are excellent ways to bring people together, regardless of age or professional title.
+Happy hours, company-sponsored events, group outings, and clubs are excellent ways to bring people together, regardless of age or professional title.

 There are many telltale signs that staff members are resisting change.
-They may complain more than usual, miss key meetings or bluntly refuse to participate in new initiatives.
-It’s important to recognize when resistance is becoming an issue, but it’s even more important to understand why your employees are pushing back in the first place.
+They may complain more than usual, miss key meetings, or bluntly refuse to participate in new initiatives.
+It’s important to recognize when resistance is becoming an issue for organizational behavior, but it’s even more important to understand why your employees are pushing back in the first place.
 The most common causes of resistance include:

 By identifying why employees are resisting change, you can better decide how to overcome resistance to change head-on.
-If lack of awareness or fear is the problem, greater communication and discussion groups may help.
+If lack of awareness or fear is the problem, greater communication and discussion groups may help support more positive organizational behavior.
 If change has failed in the past, and employees aren’t confident this time will be different, you can discuss specific ways the organization has learned from its mistakes and how it plans to use this insight to successfully implement new initiatives.

 You cannot successfully implement change without support from all levels of business.
-Your employees take cues from the executive team, and if leadership doesn’t adhere to the plan for change management, it’s very likely your employees won’t either.
+Your employees take cues from the executive team, and if leadership doesn’t adhere to the plan for change management, it’s very likely your organizational behavior will change either.
 Encourage company leaders to set an example, and the rest will follow.